xyb3rt/acme.vim/README.md

 	This needs an optional helper program to be compiled.
 Please see the installation instructions below on how to do this.

-* Arrange windows with the mouse:

-	A Window can be maximized vertically by right-clicking its status bar.
-	Middle-clicking a status bar closes the window.

-	The current window can be moved up or down in its column by scrolling over a status bar, but the window is not moved past this status bar.

-	Dragging a status bar while holding down the right button moves the window to a new split of the window over which the button is released.
-	With this a window can be moved from one column to another.

 Installation